 Initially, DERs were enough to manage the large quantities of energy produced since most energy production was predominantly in the hands of a few centralized plants.
 However, today, smaller businesses are joining the industry, especially in the realm of renewable energy generation, and are generating tons of power every day.

 Now it’s become more difficult for DERs to store the massive quantities of energy produced.
 Not storing this power carefully can cause huge voltage fluctuations, can burn down the electrical system, and even cause potentially-fatal fires.
 There’s a need to better-manage the load on the grid.

 VPPs network multiple DERs and off-load extra power from them.
 VPPs manage the amount of energy being generated by smartly tracking the load on various grids.
 The VPP automatically diverts power to grids that need them, safeguarding those that have an excess of energy.

 24/7 energy supply assured

 Another advantage of a VPP is reliable supply of power.
 Most smaller power plants don’t have the capacity to meet the energy needs of cities or even larger office spaces.
-By sourcing power into a centralized remote location and then smartly optimizing the distribution and use of energy, VPPs ensure that no company is left powerless.
+By sourcing power into a centralized remote location and then smartly optimizing the distribution and use of energy, Virtual Power Plants ensure that no company is left powerless.
 In fact, VPPs are responsible for 24/7 energy supply in many places.